 To enable LUNA Core Audio mode

-2. Open the LUNA Sidebar by clicking the UA diamond logo on the left of the screen, and clicking Settings, or choose LUNA > Preferences from the app menu.
+- Open the LUNA Sidebar by clicking the three dots on the left of the screen, and clicking Settings, or choose LUNA > Settings from the app menu.